-Student is entitled to upon withdrawal/termination Refund After the first week but within first 75% of the course Percentage of course not attended less cancellation charge, exclusive of books, tools, and supplies After 75% of the course No Refund
+Student is entitled to upon withdrawal/termination Refund After the first week but within first 75% of the course Percentage of course not attended less cancellation charge, exclusive of books, tools, and supplies After 75% of the course No Refund inspection of equipment.

-The refund is based on the official date of termination or withdrawal.
-The above calculations are performed on a term-by-term basis as determined by the term in which a student withdrew.
+^{} The refund is based on the official date of termination or withdrawal.
+The above calculations are performed on a term-by-term basis as determined by the term in which a student withdraw.